Lagrangian Cobordism and Fukaya Categories: Proof of the main theorem

 Here we consider a very similar setting to the one in~\S\ref{sbsb:u-const} with the following difference.
 The functions $f_1, \ldots, f_{k+1}: \gamma \longrightarrow \mathbb{R}$ are assumed to be Morse but possibly with different critical points.
 The family $\hat{f}$ is only assumed to coincide with the $f_i$'s on the ends at infinity.
 The term $Z$ in equation~\eqref{eq:jhol-plane} is allowed now to have following more general form: where $q$ is a $1$-form on $S$ with values in $C^{\infty}(\mathbb{R}^2)$ whose support (as a form on $S$) is compact and lies inside the interior of $S$.
 The main example we have in mind is when the $f_i$'s, as well as the $\hat{f}_z$'s all coincide with one extended profile function $h'$, and the form $q$ is as defined on page~\pageref{eq:perturb-module} after equation~\eqref{eq:perturb-module}.

 Let $w: (S, \partial S) \longrightarrow (\mathbb{R}^2, \gamma)$ be a solution of equation~\eqref{eq:jhol-plane}, where $Z$ is now assumed to be of the form just discussed.
 It is easy to see that along each strip-like end $w$ converges to a critical point of the corresponding $f_i$.
 Denote by $p_1, \ldots, p_k \in \gamma$ the critical points corresponding to the input ends and by $p_{k+1}$ the one corresponding to the output.
 We write $|p_i|_{f_i}$ for the Morse index of $f_i$ at $p_i$.
-We continue to denote the linearized operator of~\eqref{eq:jhol-plane} at $w$ by $\mathcal{D}_{w}$.
+We continue to denote the linearized operator of~\eqref{eq:jhol-plane} at $w$ by $\mathcal{D}_{w}$. \pbcorr{Let $r \in \mathcal{R}^{k+1}$ be the point parametrizing the punctured disk $S$ (so that $S = S_r$) and denote by $\overline{\mathcal{D}}_{r,w}$ the extended linearized operator, that takes into account ``moving'' punctures}.
 The following Lemma follows too from the methods of~\cite{Se:Lefschetz-Fukaya}.

 \begin{lem} Let $w$ be a {\em non-constant} solution of equation~\eqref{eq:jhol-plane}.
-Then the operator $\mathcal{D}_{w}$ is surjective and its index is given by:
+Then the operator \pbcorr{$\overline{\mathcal{D}}_{r,w}$} is surjective and its index is given by:

 \end{lem}